This is the most complete SEO checklist on the internet.

 Here’s what his Google result looked after the change:

 Pretty cool, huh?

-If people stick to your site like superglue, Google may give you a significant rankings boost.
+If people stick to your site like superglue, Google will give you a rankings boost.

-First, I asked Sean to pull his content above the fold.
+First, Sean pushed his content above the fold.

-Well, Proven’s blog posts had a big gap between the site’s navigation and the post title:
+Well, Proven’s blog posts used to have a big gap between the site’s navigation and the post title: